North Carolina health news and tips

-Predicting your risks of disease by looking at your family history
+Predicting your risk of disease by looking at your family history

 You've probably heard the old expression, "You can't pick your relatives."
 And unfortunately, you can't pick your family's health history, either.
 But, if you know which conditions run in your family, you can change certain lifestyle habits that may put you at even higher risk, and be proactive with screening tests for early detection.